mgarmuno/ClipGo/README.md

     add    -> Adds what is in the clipboard at the moment of the execution to the history. show   -> Shows the history and writes the selected entry to the clipboard. delete -> Deletes the entry from the history.

+It's recommended to call delete and show through shortcuts in the DE or WM you use and add with a shell script as mentioned before.